 "Holey," "Moley," "Yorkie" and "Torkie" are the official names of the machines that are boring the tunnels for the TYSSE project.
 They were chosen as part of a public contest to name the machines.
 The tunnel boring machines will be used to build a total of 13.4 kilometres of tunnels or 6.7 kilometres of twin tunnels.

 The TYSSE project is an 8.6-kilometre extension of the Toronto Transit Commission's Yonge-University-Spadina subway line from its present terminus at Downsview Station to the Vaughan Metropolitan Centre at Highway 7.
 It will have six new stations, including one at York University.
 The expansion of the subway will bring the line into York Region, the fastest-growing region in the Greater Toronto Area (GTA) over the past 10 years.

 The TYSSE project is targeted for completion by the end of 2015.

-subway extension.
+The Government of Canada is contributing up to $697 million for this subway extension.
 This investment is part of FLOW, a federal government initiative for the GTA that is designed to reduce congestion, cut commute times, help clear the air and drive the economic growth in the region.